aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 ```

 ### (Option 2) Ingress
-You will be able to use ArgoCD with valid ssl certificate on a domain (ie. argocd.example.com)
+You will be able to use ArgoCD with a valid SSL certificate on a domain (i.e. argocd.example.com)

 #### Create DNS Hosted Zone in Route 53
 You can use the Console, or the `aws` cli